Suicide of Bill Conradt

-Bill Conradt, an American local assistant district attorney in the Dallas–Fort Worth metroplex, killed himself on Sunday, November 5, 2006, when Texas police served him with search and arrest warrants stemming from a Dateline NBC – Perverted-Justice online sting of men soliciting sex with children.
+Louis William "Bill" Conradt Jr., an American local assistant district attorney in the Dallas–Fort Worth metroplex, died by suicide via gunshot on Sunday, November 5, 2006, when Texas police served him with search and arrest warrants stemming from a Dateline NBC – Perverted-Justice online sting of men soliciting sex with children.

 Perverted-Justice (PJ) and Dateline conducted their sting, attracting men to a bait house in Murphy, Texas.
 Conradt was one of the men who solicited the PJ volunteer masquerading as a minor, but did not travel to Murphy.
 Instead, a group of police, Dateline, and PJ personnel executed inaccurate arrest and search warrants at Conradt's home in Terrell, Texas.
 After SWAT breached the house, Conradt shot himself.

-The suicide was another point of contention over To Catch a Predators three-party relationship between law enforcement, civilian volunteers, and the news media.
+The suicide was another point of contention over To Catch a Predators three-party relationship between law enforcement, civilian, and the news media.
 Police were criticized for improperly executing their duties in the service of ratings, and NBC was criticized for leading police operations at the expense of safety and justice.
 Ultimately, there continue to be unresolved conflicting claims from both the people involved in the sting, and the investigative journalists who have researched and reported on it.

-A wrongful death lawsuit brought by Conradt's sister was settled out of court, and none of the other men arrested in the sting were prosecuted.
+A USD105 million wrongful death lawsuit brought by Conradt's sister was settled out of court, and none of the other men arrested in the sting were prosecuted.

 Background

 To Catch a Predator

 To Catch a Predator is a series that recurred on the TV news magazine Dateline NBC.
-Hosted by Chris Hansen, it premiered in late 2004, and was immediately an unambiguous ratings success.
+Hosted by Chris Hansen, it premiered in late 2004, and was an immediate ratings success.
 For upwards of per episode, the production hired the vigilante group Perverted-Justice to assist in the "exposure [and] arrest of men ostensibly interested in having sex with children."
 Perverted-Justice entered chat rooms and posed as children to attract such men to a sting operation.
 By early 2007, the segment had been praised by the United States Congress, and Datelines own records counted 238 apprehensions and 36 guilty verdicts.

 David M. Granger, the editor-in-chief of Esquire, told the Houston Chronicle that the suspects seen on To Catch a Predator were being denied due process by conviction in the court of public opinion before they might see the inside of a courtroom to face their accusers.
 By early 2006, the segment had been repeatedly criticized for ethical and journalistic concerns, and a Dateline producer told Radar magazine that, "one of these guys is going to go home and shoot himself in the head."
 Producer Allan Maraynes countered, saying that those involved "believe we're doing the socially responsible thing ... and the journalistically responsible thing."